All Episodes

 And there is nothing wrong with either.

-So if you now go from humans to machines, right, if you describe them from the outside in the third person perspective, yes, it's just an algorithm operating according to some rules, no free will, no decisions are made.
+So if we now go from humans to machines, right, if we describe them from the outside in the third person's perspective, yes, it's just an algorithm operating according to some rules.

 That's right, it would think it had free will.

-It seems to be that it's very difficult to evolve life, so lots of conditions need to be right, and I mean this Drake Equation is really, really very crude.
+So lots of conditions need to be right, and I mean, this Drake equation is really, really, very crude.

-So maybe the universe has just accidentally the right size for one life to emerge, or one planet where life emerges.
+So maybe the universe had just accidentally the right size for one life to emerge and also one planet where life emerges.

 I don't know.